Emergence of Gravitational Potential and Time Dilation from Non-interacting Systems Coupled to a Global Quantum Clock: Emergent Newtonian Gravitational Potential

-where $\hs_{A}$ and $\hs_{B}$ represent the Hilbert spaces corresponding to the internal degrees of freedom of the two particles, respectively.
+To take into account their relative motion, we would need a proper quantum treatment for space as well.
+In this work, we are focusing exclusively on time, and we leave a similar quantum framework for spatial degrees of freedom for future work.
 In particular, we associate each particle to have internal structure which serves as a ``clock'' it carries with it to measure its proper time.
 On each of these Hilbert spaces, we can associate a proper time observable and its corresponding conjugate momentum satisfying Heisenberg canonical commutation, for $A$, $\lcb \hat{\tau}_{A} , \hat{\pi}_{A} \rcb = i$, and for $B$, we have $\lcb \hat{\tau}_{B} , \hat{\pi}_{B} \rcb = i$.
 The Hamiltonian for this non-interacting system of two particles is then simply,

 where the self-Hamiltonians of the two particles consist of their rest mass energy and a term $\hat{H}^{\rm{clock}}$ which drives evolution of their internal proper time observable,

 For ideal clocks, as discussed before, we take the Hamiltonian of the proper time evolution of each particle to be given by the corresponding conjugate $\hat{\pi}$